 The principal must sign and date the power of attorney.
 If the principal signs using a mark or has someone else sign for him, the power of attorney must also be signed by two witnesses aged 18 or older and neither can be the person who signed the power of attorney for the principal.
-For a power of attorney executed on or after January 1, 2015, the signature or mark of the principal, or the signature or mark of another individual signing a power of attorney on behalf of and at the direction of the principal, shall be acknowledged before a notary public (who cannot be the agent) and witnessed by two individuals age 18 or older (who cannot be the agent, notary public, or person who signed for the principal).

 The power of attorney must also include a specific notice that appears in the beginning of the document and that must be signed by the principal.
-The notice indicates that the principal understands the power of attorney and, for a power of attorney executed on or after January 1, 2015, the notice now recommends that the principal seek the advice of an attorney before signing the power of attorney.
+The notice indicates that the principal understands the power of attorney.

 The agent is also required to sign the document to acknowledge that she recognizes and accepts her responsibilities under the document.
 The language of the notice and acknowledgement is dictated by Pennsylvania law.

-The originally executed power of attorney may be filed with the clerk of the Orphans' Court Division of the Court of Common Pleas in the county where the principal resides.
+The power of attorney may be filed with the clerk of the Orphans' Court Division of the Court of Common Pleas in the county where the principal resides.
 The power of attorney also can be recorded in the office for the recording of deeds of the county where the principal resides and in each county where the principal has real property that will be affected by the power of attorney.
-A power of attorney executed in electronic form may be recorded pursuant to the Uniform Real Property Electronic Recording Act.